Coaster Brake Challenge

 Spacing:

-Most coaster brakes are 120mm or 125mm spacing.
+Most coaster brakes are 110mm spacing.
 Most single speed mountain bikes are 130 or 135 mm spacing and contemporary mountain bikes are 135.
 The axel on your average coaster brake will be too short to fit in these frames, you'll have to swap it out for a longer one and add spacers.
 This is why an old cruiser or steel mountain bike frame works best.
 You'll also need a bike with horizontal dropouts so you can get proper chain tension.
 Contemporary mountain bikes with a fixed dropout will be hard to make work with a single speed, a chain tensioner may not work due to the coaster brake action, I've seen some used to desirable effect.
 I recommend using something cheap and old for this event.

 Also if you need to calculate your gear inches: